pilvcc/battleship-solver/README.md

 write a full solver, but the goal of this tool instead is to change the character of the game.

 The game has easy and hard puzzles.
-Easy puzzles can essentially be autosolved by repeatedly applying a few rules:
+Easy puzzles can be autosolved by repeatedly applying a few rules:

 - If a line has used up its ship squares, the rest must be water
 - If a line has used up its non-ship squares, the rest must be ship
 - If there's a ship square, its corners must be water
 - If there's a completed ship, its perimeter must be water
+- If there's only one place a ship can go, it has to go there (e.g. if you have a 5-ship, and there's only one remaining 5-slot)

 For hard puzzles, applying the rules isn't enough.
 You end up getting stuck.
 Then you have to play the "macro" game of enumerating the possible ship